A‘a Black Tea. Multiple vintages (Hawai‘i)

 The craft care is immediately evident from the leaves, which are rich in gold tip and beautifully well made, showing their leaf and bud shapes.
 It’s a fully oxidised black tea, delivering a gorgeous full flavour.

 On infusion, you see the extraordinary quality.
 Rarely does a black tea have such perfectly unbroken leaves in their leaf and bud shapes.
 The leaves show why this is one of the world’s leading teas.

 On the palate, it’s complex and harmonious.
-Floral notes spill up from the glass with heady aromas of rose and orchids.
+Floral notes spill up from the glass with aromas of rose and orchids.
 There’s the sweetness of dried fruits, almost raisin-like.
 The finish is long, floral-sweet and silky smooth.
 This is one of the most extraordinary teas available.